-While DOLLS is in no way affiliated with the school districts in which we exist, but because we utilize campus facilities and resources, districts generally require that one or more of their hired campus personnel act as a sponsor to our organization.
+While DOLLS is in no way affiliated with the school districts in which we exist, because we utilize campus facilities and resources, districts generally require that one or more of their hired personnel act as a campus advisor to our organization.
 Such custodial supervision does not represent the endorsement of the group by the school or by the teacher.
 It is common, for insurance purposes or because of state law or local school policy, that teachers or other school employees are required to be present during student activities.

 Sponsors serve the group by:

 • Ensuring the student leaders, known as the 5 Main, and their chapters, remain in compliance with district standards and policy at all times.
 This includes but is not limited to adhering to district policy over

 • Ensuring the 5 Main, and their chapters, remains in compliance with the standards and policies set forth by DOLLS Headquarters.
 (See also Chapter Constitution and Officer Constitution)

 • Keeping the officer teams accountable to their individual responsibilities associated with each officer position.
 (See also Officer Responsibilities)

 • Managing records of membership for each chapter with the help of the chapter Secretary/Treasurer.